juhasch/PhysicalQuantities/docs/source/index.rst

 *PhysicalQuantities* is a Python module that allows calculations to be aware of physical units.
 Built-in unit conversion ensures that calculations will result in the correct unit.

+The main goals are:
+ * easy use, especially conversion, scaling and interoperating with different units
+ * focus on using units for engineering tasks
+ * provide logarithmic dB calculations
+ * allow seamless Numpy array operation

 The module also contains an extension for IPython.
 This allows much simplified usage by typing in physical quantities as number and unit: